ivanwhaf/faster-rcnn-pytorch/README.md

 # faster-rcnn-pytorch
-An Implement of faster-rcnn by pytorch
+A pytorch Implement of `faster-rcnn`